blab/ncov-phylodynamics/README.md

 ### Rate and TMRCA

 We find substitution rate consistent with previous work of 0.9 &times; 10<sup>-3</sup> (95% CI 0.5-1.4 &times; 10<sup>-3</sup>) substitutions per site per year.
-We find a median TMRCA of 3 Dec, 2019 (95% CI 30 Oct to 17 Dec).
+We find a median TMRCA of 3 Dec (95% CI 30 Oct to 17 Dec).

 ### Effective population size and exponential growth rate

-These phylodynamic approaches can estimate effective size of the virus population by examining rates of coalesce through time.
+These phylodynamic approaches can estimate effective size of the virus population by examining rates of coalescence through time.
 Here, we estimated the exponential growth rate as 35.4 (95% CI 9.6-50.0) per year.
 This translates to a doubling time of 7.2 (95% CI 5.0-12.9) days.
 This coincides closely with doubling time reported by modeling groups looking at reported cases in China ([Wu et al][Wu et al]).

 Here, we plot timescale of coalescence {% eqinline N_e \tau %} through time:

 ![netau](figures/netau.png)

 {% eqinline N_e \tau %} is what is directly measured by phylodynamic methods and is measured in years.